sandyMax974/bank_tech_test/README.md

 | Method     | #print_transaction       | format transaction |
 |            | #generate_timestamp      |       |

-### Edge cases
+### Edge cases and questions
-* Inputs/Outputs are floats
+* Can the account go into overdraft?
+How much?
+* Is the user ave going to input something else than Intg or Float?

 ## Process

-* Decided to build th eprogram from the inside-out, starting with smallest object, Transaction - got blocked by this approach so decided to change tactics and approach it from Account object
+* Decided to build the program from the inside-out, starting with smallest object, Transaction
+* Got blocked by this approach so decided to change tactics and approach it from Account object
+* Now that we have a code base I have a clearer idea of potential edge case and refinement needs